ElectronSutra/venture/pages/gear/weaponry/weaponry.md

 ### Ability Tags

-**Brawl/Melee/Martial Arts**: These tags indicate that the weapon is an up-close weapon.
-Weapons with the `Brawl` or `Melee` tag use their associated Ability.
-Weapons with the `Martial Arts` tag require special training to use; either at least 1 dot of a relevant Martial Art _or_ a Specialty in that weapon.

-**Archery (_distance_)**: This weapon is is ranged.
-It can make attacks out to the indicated _distance_.
-Use the following table instead of the weapon's usual Accuracy:
+#### Archery

+This weapon uses Archery as its combat stat.
+It can make ranged attacks.
+It has no inherent accuracy; it uses the following chart instead:

 | Close | Short | Medium | Long | Extreme |
 | :---- | :---- | :----- | :--- | :------ |
 | -2    | +4    | +2     | +0   | -2      |

-**Thrown (_distance_)**: This weapon can be thrown.
-It can make attacks out to the indicated _distance_.
-Use the following table instead of the weapon's usual Accuracy when it is thrown:
+The parenthetical after the tag indicates the weapon's maximum range.

+#### Brawl

+This weapon uses Brawl as its combat stat.
+It can only make close-range attacks.

+#### Martial Arts

+This weapon requires special training.
+You can wield it with martial arts by training in a martial art which lists it as a form weapon.
+You may wield it using Melee by taking a melee specialty in this weapon.

+#### Melee

+This weapon uses Melee as its combat stat.
+It can only make close-range attacks.

+#### Thrown

+This weapon can be Thrown; usually these weapons can also be used with another skill.
+It has no inherent accuracy while thrown; instead, it uses the following
+table:

 | Close | Short | Medium | Long | Extreme |
 | :---- | :---- | :----- | :--- | :------ |
 | +4    | +3    | +2     | -1   | -3      |

+The parenthetical after the tag indicates the weapon's maximum range.

 ### Damage Tags

+#### Bashing

-**Bashing**: This weapon deals bashing damage.
+This weapon deals bashing damage only.

+#### Lethal

-**Lethal**: This wepaon deals lethal damage.
-You can always use a stunt to deal bashing damage instead.
+This weapon deals lethal damage.
+You may also _always_ choose to deal bashing damage by declaring that you wish to do so and providing an appropriate stunt.

 ### Other Tags

+#### Artifact

+This weapn is an Artifact.
+In order to wield this weapon, you must commit the _attunement cost_ as noted in the weapon's text body.
+It is also capable of unlocking _Evocations_, the extremely powerful techniques that blend the legend of the weapon and wielder.

-**Artifact**: This weapon is an _Artifact_.
-Add +1 to the accuracy value; +2 to the damage value; and +2/+3/+4 to the Overwhelming value depending on the weight.
+This weapon gets +1 Accuracy and +2 damage.
+It gets +2/+3/+4 Overwhelming depending on the weight class.

-**Balanced**: Increase the weapon's Overwhelming value by 1.
+#### Balanced

+This weapon gets +1 Overwhelming.

+#### Chopping

-**Chopping**: This weapon allows you to make a Chopping attack.
-A Chopping attack reduces your Defense by 1 until your next turn, but increases your **withering** damage by 3 _or_ reduces the target's Hardness by 2.
+This weapon allows you to make a chopping attack.

+> **Chopping Attack** (-1 Defense until next turn): Get +3 **withering** damage
+> or reduce your target's Hardness by 2 against this attack.

+#### Concealable

-**Concealable**: This weapon can be hidden on your person with a difficulty 1 Larceny roll.
+This weapon can be hidden on your person.
+Concealing your weapon is a Larceny roll against difficulty 1; if you have at least 5 minutes, it succeeds automatically.

-**Crossbow**: This weapon adds +4 damage in place of using your Strength, regardless of your actual Strength value.
+#### Crossbow

+This weapon does not add your Strength to calculate damage.
+Instead, it always adds 4 damage.

+#### Disarming

-**Disarming**: This weapon reduces the difficulty and cost of a Disarm gambit by 1.
+This weapon reduces the cost and difficulty of a disarm gambit by 1.

+#### Flame

-**Flame**: This weapon shoots fire.
-This tag behaves like the _Crossbow_ tag, with the additional restriction that Charms cannot increase the range of attacks made with this weapon.
+This weapon shoots fire.
+It behaves as though it has the [_Crossbow_](#crossbow) tag.
+Charms cannot enhance the range of attacks made with this weapon.

+#### Flexible

-**Flexible**: This weapon ignores the Defense bonus from a Full Defense action.
+This weapon ignores the Defense bonus from a [full defense](/venture/systems/combat/actions#full-defense) action.

+#### Grappling

-**Grappling**: This weapon can be used to make a grappling attack.
+This weapon can be used to make a grappling attack and to savage while making a grappling attack.

-**Hefty**.
+#### Hefty

 This weapon is too heavy to be used on horseback.

+#### Natural

-**Natural/Worn**: This weapon cannot be disarmed.
-Natural weapons are part of your body; worn weapons are something you wear.
+This weapon cannot be disarmed.
+It is part of your body.

+#### Piercing

-**Piercing**: This weapon allows you to make a Piercing attack.
-A Piercing attack costs 1i and lowers the target's Defense by 1 until their next turn.
-If the attack is **withering**, it ignores 4 points of soak.
+This weapon allows you to make a piercing attack.

+> **Piercing Attack** (1i): Lower the target's Defense by 1 until their next
+> turn.
+If **withering**, also ignore 4 points of soak.

+#### Poisonable

-**Poisonable**: This weapon can be poisoned.
+This weapon can be poisoned.

+#### Reaching

-**Reaching**: This weapon negates the advantage of mounted targets.
+This weapon negates the advantage of mounted targets.

-**Shield**: This weapon reduces its damage bonus by 2.
-You may flurry Full Defense with Rush and Withdraw actions.
-If you choose to take only Full Defense, you boost your Parry by 3 instead of by 2.
+#### Shield

+This weapon gets -2 damage.
+You get +1 more Defense when taking Full Defense.
+You may flurry Full Defense with [rush](/venture/systems/combat/actions#rush) and [disengage](/venture/systems/combat/actions#disengage) actions and still get a +2 Defense bonus.

+#### Slow

-**Slow**: This weapon requires an action to reload.
+This weapon requires an action to reload.

+#### Smashing

-**Smashing**: This weapon allows you to make a Smashing attack.
-A Smashing attack costs 2i.
-You reduce your Defense by 1 until your next turn and send your target flying 1 range band away or knock them prone.
+This weapon allows you to make a smashing attack.

-**Subtle**.
+> **Smashing Attack** (2i, -1 Defense): Send your target flying 1 range
+> band in any direction or knock them prone.

+#### Subtle

 This weapon cannot deal damage; it can only be used to inflict poison.

+#### Two-Handed

-**Two-Handed**: You may use Strength instead of Dexterity when making attacks with this weapon.
+You may use Strength instead of Dexterity when making attacks with this weapon.
+You cannot use another weapon in your offhand.